What is Pupil premium?

 Pupil premium funding is available to schools maintained by the local authority, including:

-In the 2019 to 2020 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years:
+In the 2023 to 2024 financial year, schools will receive the following funding for each pupil registered as eligible for free school meals (FSM) at any point in the last 6 years and children with no recourse to public funds (NRPF):

 Please read the document below for a more detailed breakdown and impact of last year's work.